New version of EIRA (3.0.0) is now available!

 As the EIRA© is being applied, new challenges and ideas for the EIRA© arise and need to be managed.
 Therefore the ISA² Programme welcomes feedback, additional thoughts, and open dialog on the idea of advancing the EIRA©.
 To facilitate this, the ISA² Programme set up an open change, configuration and release management process for the EIRA©.

 Please follow this link to initiate a new discussion (registration and/or login is required).

-Stakeholders working in the field of architecture and interoperability can also provide their comments on the New version of EIRA (2.0.0).
+Stakeholders working in the field of architecture and interoperability can also provide their comments on the New version of the EIRA (v3.0.0).